Cyrkryta/fmdc-ai-thesis/README.md

 ## Acknowledgements
 A big thank you to Melanie Ganz-Benjaminsen from the University of Copenhagen, as well as Patrick Fisher and Cyril Pernet from NRU, for being great supervisors throughout the project.
-Also, a big thank you to Jan Tagscherer who is the initial Master student wokring on the project, affiliated with NRU.